-Starting Westchester County's First LGBTQ Youth Program in 1992, James has had a long commitment in exploring queer culture and its positive effects on the dominant heteronormative culture.
+Starting Westchester County's First LGBTQ Youth Program in 1992, Young has had a long commitment in exploring queer culture and its positive effects on the dominant heteronormative culture.

-Young has had the opportunity to co-design, facilitate and train with PeaceWorks in Reading, PA, working with youth on various forms of oppresison (i.e., sexism, racism, etc.) and learning more about intersectionality, power and inclusion.
+Young has had the opportunity to co-design, facilitate and train with Camp PeaceWorks in Reading, PA, working with youth on various forms of oppression (i.e., sexism, racism, etc.) and learning more about intersectionality, power and inclusion.

-Young is currently a volunteer at the Loft, the LGBTQ center in White Plains.
-There, he has been a presenter at the annual gala, facilitator at the men’s group, and a community builder.
-In the past few years, Young has created Tech Talks (a program connecting people through technology), Veg Out (a vegetarian potluck social to promote connections through socially conscious consumption).
-He is the proud recipient of the 2019 Pace University's Lavender Alum Award and serves on the Westchester County LGBTQ Advisory Board.
+James is currently a volunteer at The Loft LGBT Community Center in White Plains, NY, where he presented at the annual gala, co-hosted the Pride Finale 2020, and currently facilitates the Men’s Group, CALM/Queer Zen meditations, Queer Community Book Club (QCBC).
+In the past few years, Young has created Tech Talks (a program connecting people through technology), and Veg Out (a vegetarian potluck social to promote connections through socially conscious consumption).
+He is the proud recipient of the 2019 Pace University's Lavender Alum Award and currently serves on the Westchester County LGBTQ Advisory Board.

 As the Program Director at Queery, Young has developed programs and projects to make queer theory accessible, fun and interactive.
 Below is a list of these projects:

 Sticks and Stones: Reclaiming Names that Were Used to Hurt Us – an art installation that stimulates discussion regarding language used against and within queer communities.

 Queer Zen Meditation – a weekly meditation group for LGBTQ+ and allied communities.